Types of Aid

 Direct Subsidized Loans

-• Students with financial need may obtain direct subsidized loans with low interest rates and flexible repayment plans after graduation.
+• Direct Subsidized Loans are available to students with financial need.
+They have low fixed interest rates and flexible repayment plans.
 No interest is charged while you are in school or during deferment periods.

 Direct Unsubsidized Loans

-• Do not require you to demonstrate financial need.
-Low fixed interest rate and flexible repayment plans after graduation.
-Interest begins accruing as soon as funds are received.
+• Direct Unsubsidized Loans are available to all students and do not require demonstration of financial need.
+They have low fixed interest rates and flexible repayment plans, but interest begins accruing as soon as the funds are disbursed.

 Direct PLUS Loans